Eat & Drink

 Surfhouse Italian

 Enjoy world-class views as you experience the relaxed atmosphere and modern menu at Surfhouse Italian.
 Expect a comprehensive list of starters and share plates, like Nduja, a spicy, spreadable salami with buffalo mozzarella, lemon, and wood-fired bread, and a decent selection of pastas and mains.
-Make sure you order a dessert to finish too – we can't go past the Torta Caprese, a warm, flourless chocolate cake with raspberry coulis and mascarpone.
+Make sure you order a dessert to finish too – we can't go past the torta Caprese, a warm, flourless chocolate cake with raspberry coulis and mascarpone.

 Where: 5 Henderson Parade, Merewether